chuangus/HKEX-IPO-app/README.md

 Change on debut is the 1st day close price / offer price -1.
 We use simple returns which is (Value t=1) / (Value t=0) -1.

-*We manually adjust IPOs as ones that aren't secondary listings, add on listings or spinoffs.
-The automatic update function assumes that it is an IPO if the name doesn't end in -S. There are no SPACs yet on the Hong Kong Stock Exchange and we wouldn't count them as IPOs.
+*The automatic update function assumes that it is an IPO if the name doesn't end in -S. Data needs to be updated manually to ensure than only IPOs are counted.
+There are no SPACs yet on the Hong Kong Stock Exchange and we wouldn't count them as IPOs.